 Going back to the profitability of medical cannabis, those in the know say that a retail dispensary of medical marijuana can rake in about $3500 to $5000 per square foot, while profit margins can range anywhere from 30% to 45%.
 To put this in context consider the fact that big brands like Tiffany &Co typically make $4 221 per square foot.

 In places like California in the US, for example, medical cannabis sales are projected to reach $23 bn by the year 2030, while most medical cannabis suppliers in the state are reportedly either breaking even or fully profitable, either way they are financially thriving, especially if paired with a reliable CBD manufacturer.

-However, the biggest money-spinners seem to be concentrates, infused products and cultivation, with the latter often seeing profitability within the very first harvest.
+However, the biggest money-spinners seem to be concentrates, infused products, and cultivation, with the latter often seeing profitability within the very first harvest.
 The same can be said for compounds extracted from cannabis and hemp, such as terpenes, as this successful terpene online store will no doubt vouch.
-Research also shows that about 91% of companies that manufacture cannabis-infused products are able to reach break-even status within the first year, which is due in part, to the low start-up costs associated with infused businesses, when compared with the high capital requirements of a retailer or cultivator, for example.
-This makes it easier for the former to turn a profit, and proves that the medical cannabis business is only set to soar from here, and whoever gets a foothold in the industry within these early stages, will have the opportunity to win big -time.
+Research also shows that about 91% of companies that manufacture cannabis-infused products are able to reach break-even status within the first year, which is due in part to the low start-up costs associated with infused businesses when compared with the high capital requirements of a retailer or cultivator, for example.
+This makes it easier for the former to turn a profit and proves that the medical cannabis business is only set to soar from here.
+Whoever gets a foothold in the industry within these early stages will have the opportunity to win big-time.

 Visit icannabis.com.au to keep up with the latest updates and developments on medical cannabis in Australia.